openebs/zfs-localpv/CONTRIBUTING.md

 ## Pull Request Checklist
 * Rebase to the current master branch before submitting your pull request.
 * Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature.
+  - Before commit your code, make sure you have run `make format`.
   - Pass the compile and tests - includes spell checks, formatting, etc.
   - Commit header (first line) should convey what changed and it should follow the commit [guideline](https://github.com/openebs/openebs/blob/master/contribute/git-commit-message.md)
   - Commit body should include details such as why the changes are required and how the proposed changes help
   - DCO Signed
+*  if you have changed crd(comment or anything), then run make manifests to generate the crds as they are auto generated.
+So you need to do two things:
+  - `make format` <==== for formatting
+  - `make manifests` <==== for crd changes
+And then add the unstaged files and push.
 * If your PR is not getting reviewed or you need a specific person to review it, please reach out to the OpenEBS Contributors.
 See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community)

 ## Sign your work